Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Remove-AzureADServicePrincipalOwner.md

 PS C:\> Remove-AzureADServicePrincipalOwner -ObjectID $ServicePrincipalId -OwnerID $OwnerId
 ```

-The first command gets the ID of the service principal and store it in the $ServicePrincipalId variable.
+The first command gets the ID of the service principal and stores it in the $ServicePrincipalId variable.

 The second command gets the ID of one owner of the specified service principal and stores it in the $OwnerId variable.